The statistics speak for themselves, so why is there an increase in female motorcycle riders?

 My family thought I was crazy but I wasn’t scared.
 I was excited; I think the adrenaline took over.
 I’d made a decision that I wanted to bike and that was that.

 My only regret is that I didn’t start ten years earlier.
 I’d encourage all older women to have a go — it opens up a whole new world”

 You can read Christine’s full story on Daily Mail online.

-The Bikes Themselves
+Female Motorcycle Riders: The Bikes